Lawton, Oklahoma: Primary and secondary schools

 Lawton Public Schools serve most of the city of Lawton.
 The district operates two prekindergarten centers, 24 elementary schools, four middle schools, and three high schools – Eisenhower, Lawton, and MacArthur.
 In 2008, Lawton Public Schools had an enrollment of about 16,000 students with about 1,000 teachers.
 Two independent districts, Bishop and Flower Mound, serve portions of Lawton.
-Bishop operates a single pre-K–6 elementary campus and Flower Mound has a pre-K–8 campus.
+Bishop operates a single pre-K–6 elementary campus and Flower Mound has a pre-K–5 campus.
 Secondary students living in these districts attend Lawton Public Schools.

 A small portion of far-west Lawton is served by Cache Public Schools.
+Some portions of the city limits are in Geronimo Public Schools.

-Other schools in Lawton include St. Mary's Catholic School, which has both elementary and middle schools.
-St. Mary's has served the greater Lawton area and the Fort Sill community for over 100 years and offers accredited Catholic education for grades pre-K through eighth grade.
-Trinity Christian Academy, Lawton Academy of Arts & Science, and Lawton Christian School are three other private schools.
+Other schools in Lawton include Trinity Christian Academy, Lawton Academy of Arts & Science, and Lawton Christian School.
 Trinity Christian Academy offers classes from K–3 through the eighth grade.
 Lawton Academy of Arts and Sciences and Lawton Christian has the city's only two private independent high schools.
 Lawton Christian, founded in 1976, offers education from prekindergarten through the 12th grade, and has a student body of 426 students.
+Another private school - St. Mary's Catholic School - closed in 2020 after more than 100 years of operation.